 Fire Island is believed to have been discovered in 1653, although no one is 100% sure about the records that indicate this.
 It was in this year that businessman and whaler Isaac Stratford began using the island as a whaling center.
 No records have been discovered to tell us what happened before that and who lived there before Isaac arrived.
-And then records have it that a lighthouse was constructed on Fire Island in 1825 and from then on development took over.
+If you plan to vacation in Fire Island, it’s worth exploring this fascinating history.
+Records show that a lighthouse was constructed on Fire Island in 1825, and from then on, development took over, shaping the area into the charming destination it is today.

 On October 29th 2012, Long Island was declared a major disaster when Hurricane Sandy devastated the much of the South Shore.
 Fire Island was effected badly by this storm with some stating that Fire Island would “never be the same”.